2024 PDC Women's Series

 The 2024 PDC Women's Series consisted of 24 darts tournaments on the 2024 PDC Pro Tour.

 Beau Greaves topped the Women's Series Order of Merit final ranking, and qualified for the 2024 Grand Slam of Darts, alongside second-placed Noa-Lynn van Leuven.
 Alongside van Leuven, Fallon Sherrock qualified for the 2025 PDC World Darts Championship via this Tour.

 March

 Women's Series 1

 Women's Series 1 was contested on Saturday 23 March 2024 at the Robin Park Tennis Court in Wigan.

 The event was won by Fallon Sherrock, who defeated Beau Greaves 5–4 in the final.

 Women's Series 2

 Women's Series 2 was contested on Saturday 23 March 2024 at the Robin Park Arena in Wigan.

-The event was won by Noa-Lynn van Leuven, who defeated 5–2 in the final.
+The event was won by Noa-Lynn van Leuven, who defeated Katie Sheldon 5–2 in the final.

 Women's Series 3

 Women's Series 3 was contested on Sunday 24 March 2024 at the Robin Park Arena in Wigan.

 The event was won by Mikuru Suzuki, who defeated Deta Hedman 5–4 in the final.